 Healing of wounds – When you remove a branch you leave a huge wound that needs to heal.
 This can only happen when the tree is growing in spring and summer.

-The quicker the wound heals, the less likely the tree is going to get infecting with fungi, rot or borer pests.
+The quicker the wound heals, the less likely the tree is going to die by getting infecting with fungi, rot or borer pests.

 Note: A tree will not fully heal a wound in one season.
 It will usually take 2 or 3 years before the wound is fully healed.
 This why we need to try to shorten the process as much as possible by going it a head start in its first year.